-MSX Games that can run on the NABU thanks to Luis F. A., who has ported the MSX BIOS to run under the NABU Cloud CP/M. Some games require IM2 mode, which you specific a 2 on the commandline.
+MSX Games can run on the NABU thanks to Luis F. A., who has ported the MSX BIOS to run under the NABU Cloud CP/M. Some games require IM2 mode, which you specify a 2 on the command line.
 Here is how you run an MSX game, type one of the two commands...

 MSXROM game.rom 2